A selection of famous Dutch People born in the Netherlands.

 Vincent Van Gogh – One of the most famous painters of the twentieth century.
 His post-impressionist style helped influence later modern art and was widely acclaimed for its vividity and striking use of colour.

-Rembrandt – One of the greatest artists of all time, Rembrandt is renown for his unique portraits and portrayals of human emotion.
-Because of his empathy he has been called ‘one of the great prophets of civilisation’
+Rembrandt – One of the greatest artists of all time, Rembrandt is renowned for his unique portraits and portrayals of human emotion.
+Because of his artistic empathy, he has been called ‘one of the great prophets of civilisation.’

 Johan Cruyff – One of Europe’s greatest footballers and pioneers of ‘total football’ a style of playing that mesmerised the public during the 1970s.
 He led the Netherlands to the final of the 1974 World Cup.
 Although they lost, Cruyff was voted best player of the tournament.
 After retiring from playing, he achieved success with managing, especially for Barcelona.